-Proposal TH1 /1 Site Allocation - Royal British Legion Site, Tarporley
+Proposal TH1 Site Allocation - Royal British Legion Site, Tarporley

-The site of the Royal British Legion Hall and associated car park as shown on Map 9 on page 63 is allocated for new development.
-Proposals should include an appropriate mix of the following uses:
+The site of the Royal British Legion Hall and associated car park as shown on Map 7 is allocated for new development.
+The development of housing will be supported, subject to there being no loss in the number of spaces provided by the existing car park and safe access to local facilities being maintained.